Posttraumatic Stress Disorder (PTSD)

 - Learning and developing an understanding about the common changes in beliefs that occur after going through trauma

-This form of therapy requires 12 regular sessions of 60 to 90 minutes each with a therapist as well as completing practice assignments at home outside of therapy to help improve skills (NCPTSD, 2017c).
-Assignments often include hand writing impact statements that address topics such as why the traumatic event occurred and what it means to the patient.
+This form of therapy requires 12 regular sessions of 60 to 90 minutes each with a therapist as well as completing practice assignments at home outside of therapy to help improve skills.
+CPT can be done individually or in a group.
+Assignments often include hand writing impact statements that address topics such as why the traumatic event occurred and what it means to the patient (NCPTSD, 2020).

 Exposure-based treatments involve having patients repeatedly re-experience the traumatic event.
 They are intended to help patients face and gain control of overwhelming fear and distress following the traumatic experience.